Common Causes of Calibration Failure in Candela Laser Systems

 3. Cooling or Temperature Instability

 Cooling issues are often overlooked.
 If water temperature, flow, or thermal stability is not ideal, the Candela laser may fail calibration.
+This can happen when:

-cooling efficiency is reduced
+Cooling efficiency is reduced.

-air is trapped in the system
+Air is trapped in the system.

-the machine has not reached stable operating temperature
+The machine has not reached stable operating temperature.

 This is one reason some Candela laser systems fail more often during cold startup.